chef-training/introduction_to_testing/scene_12.md

 end
 ```

 Here is an example of a specification.
-This specification, or tests describes the scenario when adding one to another one producing the value two.
+This specification, or test, describes the scenario where one plus one equals the value two.

 -
 8
 -

-The outer describe method is an example group of what we are testing.
+The outer describe method creates an example group.

 -
 9
 -

 The first parameter is a string which describes the focus of the example group.

 -
 10